Student Note Competition

 Visit http://harvardlpr.com to see examples of previous student notes and online posts.

-The deadline for submissions for the Summer 2017 issue is Friday, January 13th.
+The deadline for submissions for the Winter 2018 issue is Monday, September 11th.
 Submissions should be sent to HarvardLPRSubmissions@gmail.

-If you have any questions, please contact Jina John at firstname.lastname@example.org.
+If you have any questions, please contact Emily Graham at firstname.lastname@example.org.

 General Submissions Information